ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](speckle_median.gif)](speckle_median.gif)

-Note however that the dithering between the various color 'zones' was adversly effected, and the corner of the square was also rounded by this method.
+Note however that the dithering between the various color 'zones' was adversely affected, and the corner of the square was also rounded by this method.

 *Do you have a better image filter solution?*

 **Summary**

-To me speckling is a very annoying problem, especially for desktop icon images using a very limited color table.
+To me, speckling is a very annoying problem, especially for desktop icon images using a very limited color table.
-I myself often edit smaller 'icon' images to remove speckles or fix some of the other dithering effects, such a vertical banding.
+I often edit smaller 'icon' images to remove speckles manually or fix some of the other dithering effects, such as vertical banding.

-If you know of another better solution, please let me know.
+If you know of another, better solution, please let me know.

 ### Monochrome Dithered Bitmap Images {#monochrome}

-The "`-monochrome`" operator is a specialized form of both the "`-colors`" operator to generate a bitmap image.
+The "`-monochrome`" operator is a specialized form of the "`-colors`" operator to generate a bitmap image.
-It is as such an ideal operator to demonstrate not only 'Hilbert Curve Dithering', but also have a closer look at color selection.
+It is therefore an ideal operator to demonstrate not only 'Hilbert Curve Dithering', but also have a closer look at color selection.

 Here is a typical example.